Kinetico® Reverse Osmosis (RO) Systems

 - Reverse osmosis filters – These filters are more commonly known among consumer buyers because smaller reverse osmosis (RO) systems have been installed in millions of kitchen and bathroom sink cabinets to provide filtered water to one location in a home.
 Reverse osmosis treats chemical and microbial contaminants by forcing water through a semipermeable membrane in one direction.
 Only pure water molecules can pass through.
 Whole-house RO systems simply implement the concept of a single location near the water inlet for a home.

 People living in Minnesota’s agricultural centers in the southwestern and central portions of the state can face unique challenges, particularly with private wells.
 Water sources near livestock can be impacted by livestock and/or chemicals from pesticides or fertilizers used in farming.
 They may need systems that address bacteria as well as chemical issues – so UV and charcoal filtration or reverse osmosis might make the most sense, for example.
-The same may hold true for portions of western Wisconsin from Spooner and Hayward to the Eau Claire region.
+The same may hold for portions of western Wisconsin from Spooner and Hayward to the Eau Claire region.

 Sandy regions near lakes and rivers across much of Minnesota and Wisconsin could have more suspended sediment in their water, requiring some pre-filtering.